 Net ecosystem exchange (NEE) of grasslands is today predominantly determined by eddy covariance (EC) technique (Moncrieff et al., 1997; Baldocchi, 2003; Foken et al., 2012a; Wohlfahrt et al., 2012) and the chamber method (Davidson et al., 2002; Subke and Tenhunen, 2004; Denmead, 2008).
-The chamber method also becomes relevant when measuring underlying fluxes of NEE (e.g. ecosystem respiration, $R{ECO}$ ) directly and separately.
-Also gross primary production (GPP) of the biosphere can be easily determined by combining the use of dark (RECO) and transparent chambers (NEE) and simple subtraction of the resulting fluxes.
+The chamber method also becomes relevant when measuring underlying fluxes of NEE (e.g., ecosystem respiration, $R{\rm ECO}$) directly and separately.
+Also gross primary production (GPP) of the biosphere can be easily determined by combining the use of dark ($R{\rm ECO}$) and transparent chambers (NEE) and simple subtraction of the resulting fluxes.

-Numerous comparison experiments between different chambers (Pumpanen et al., 2004; Rochette and Hutchinson, 2005) and between chamber- and EC-data (Subke and Tenhunen, 2004; Kutzbach et al., 2007; Myklebust et al., 2008; Wang et al., 2013) can be found in the literature.
-Differences which occurred were attributed to underes-
+Numerous comparison experiments between different chambers (Pumpanen et al., 2004; Rochette and Hutchinson, 2005) and between chamber data and EC data (Subke and Tenhunen, 2004; Kutzbach et al., 2007; Myklebust et al., 2008; Wang et al., 2013) can be found in the literature.
+Comparisons between chamber and EC measurements are also available for other trace gases.
+For example, Werle and Kormann (2001) found that chambers may overestimate CH4 emissions by up to 60-80 %.
+Differences were, for example, found due to methodological problems under high vegetation (Subke and Tenhunen, 2004), at times with low turbulence intensity (van Gorsel et al., 2007), at night over complex surfaces (Myklebust et al., 2008), due to poor regression analysis in the chamber software (Kutzbach et al., 2007)

-- timation of the EC flux due to methodological problems at times with low turbulence intensity (van Gorsel et al., 2007), poor regression analysis in the chamber software (Kutzbach et al., 2007) or different target areas (Reth et al., 2005).
-In contrast to EC that measures an integrated signal from a large flux footprint area (Rannik et al., 2012) it is often challenging to achieve adequate representativeness with the cham- - ber method on ecosystem scales (Reth et al., 2005; Laine et al., 2006; Denmead, 2008; Fox et al., 2008).
+or different target areas (Reth et al., 2005).
+The EC method is, by definition, a direct measuring method (Montgomery, 1948; Obukhov, 1951; Swinbank, 1951) for determining turbulent fluxes.
+However, several conditions must be fulfilled before the method can be applied as a reference method.
+Most important in this context are steady-state conditions, flat and homogeneous terrain and turbulent exchange conditions (Lee et al., 2004; Foken, 2008; Aubinet et al., 2012).
+The control of these conditions is achieved by applying data quality tools (Foken and Wichura, 1996; Vickers and Mahrt, 1997; Foken et al., 2004), the application of which has recently come to represent the state of the art.
+In contrast to EC - which measures an integrated signal from a large flux footprint area (Rannik et al., 2012) - it is often challenging to achieve adequate representativeness with the chamber method on ecosystem scales (Reth et al., 2005; Laine et al., 2006; Denmead, 2008; Fox et al., 2008).
 In any case, both EC and chamber methods must be reviewed for inaccuracies (Davidson et al., 2002), and due to the fact that real fluxes are always unknown under field conditions, it is impossible to validate flux measurements by any technique (Rochette and Hutchinson, 2005).

-Comparisons between chamber and EC measurements are also available for other trace gases, e.g. Werle and Kormann (2001) - found that chambers may overestimate $CH_4$ emissions up to 60-80 %.
-Chamber measurement technique has improved during recent years and eliminated many chamber effects (Rochette and Hutchinson, 2005) to the point where pressure - inconsistencies between in- and outside the chamber at various wind velocities can be avoided (Xu et al., 2006).
-But some challenges still remain, e.g. inside chambers, - atmospheric turbulence cannot be reproduced (Kimball and Lemon, 1971; Pumpanen et al., 2004; Rochette and Hutchinson, 2005) even or especially when ventilators are used for mixing (Kimball and Lemon, 1972). - Atmospheric turbulence has a typical size spectrum and distribution of the turbulent eddies, depending on height and surface structure.
-In particular, larger, low-frequency flow patterns, i.e. coherent structures (Collineau and Brunet, 1993; Gao et al., 1989; Thomas and Foken, 2007), may cause differences between chamber and EC measurement results.
+Chamber measurement technique has improved during recent years and eliminated many chamber effects (Rochette and Hutchinson, 2005) to the point where pressure inconsistencies between inside and outside the chamber at various wind velocities can be avoided (Xu et al., 2006).
+But some challenges still remain; for example, inside chambers, atmospheric turbulence cannot be reproduced (Kimball and Lemon, 1971; Pumpanen et al., 2004; Rochette and Hutchinson, 2005) even when ventilators are used for mixing (Kimball and Lemon, 1972).

+Atmospheric turbulence has a typical size spectrum and distribution of the turbulent eddies, depending on height and surface structure.
+In particular, larger, low-frequency flow patterns, i.e., coherent structures (Collineau and Brunet, 1993; Gao et al., 1989; Thomas and Foken, 2007), may cause differences between chamber and EC measurement results.
 Another cause of flux differences can be differing atmospheric stratification.
-Closed chambers completely cover the ecosystem during the measurement process and thereby alter the natural long wave radiation balance to zero.
-This may cause weak development of stable stratification and hence higher fluxes compared to EC.
+Closed chambers completely cover the ecosystem during the measurement process and thereby alter the natural long-wave radiation balance to almost zero.
+This causes reduced surface cooling, weak development of stable stratification and finally higher fluxes compared to EC.